emsifa/power-stub/README.md

 POWER-STUB
 ==========

-Power Stub is a _stub engine_ that has control statements and several other features that make it easier for you to generate code from stub file.
+Power Stub is a _stub engine_ that support control statements, looping and several other features that make it easier for you to generate code from stub file.

 Stub file is a file that contains raw code with several parameters that will be replaced with certain text.

-We use term _stub engine_ because Power Stub not only able to replace parameter with given text, but also able to use control statement like `if-else-elseif-endif`, `foreach-endforeach`, `while-endwhile`, etc.
+We use term _stub engine_ because Power Stub not only able to replace parameter with given text, but also support control statement like `if-else-elseif-endif`, `while-endwhile`, and looping (`foreach-endforeach`), etc.
 It is like _template engine_ who also keep your indentation in the right place, so your generated code will stay neat.